digitalutsc/site_watch/docs/writing-test-data.md

 ```

 ### `invalid_links_test`:
 This test (non-recursively) tests all links present on the given URL to see if they are broken.
 It does not require any input data.
+If the test fails, it will provide a list of broken links in the `.log` file.
 Here is a sample test row for this test type:
 ```csv
 url,test_type,input_data
 https://digital.utsc.utoronto.ca/basic-page/systems-and-software,invalid_links_test,
 ```
 !!! warning
     This test can take a long time to run, depending on the number of links on the page, since it opens each link in a browser and waits for the page to load.
 As the implementation of this test is multi-threaded, it is recommended to run this test on a machine with a higher number of threads in its processor.

+!!! note
+    You may get a warning in the `.log` file similar to the following:

+    ```text
+    WARNING:urllib3.connectionpool:Connection pool is full, discarding connection: 127.0.0.1.
+Connection pool size: 1
+    ```

+    This is normal, and you can safely discard it.

+!!! warning
+    If your page has links to specific pages (such as LinkedIn), this test will fail as Selenium is not authorized to access those pages.
+As of yet, there is no known workaround for this issue.

 ### `permalink_redirect_test`:
 This test checks to see if the ARK resolver correctly redirects the permalink on a collection page to the correct location.
 It requires the expected redirect URL to be passed as input.
 The test will then visit the collection page in a browser and check to see if the permalink redirects to the expected URL.
 Here is a sample test row for this test type: